rya-sge/access-denied/_posts/2024-10-15-trezor-wallet-security.md

 - **How it works**: If the PVC matches the computed tag, it confirms that the decryption was performed using the correct PIN.
 If the PVC doesn’t match, the decryption fails, indicating an incorrect PIN.
 - Remark from the trezor documentation: The 64 bit PVC means that there is less than a 1 in 1019 chance that a wrong PIN will happen to have the same PVC as the correct PIN.
 The existence of false PINs does not pose a security weakness since a false PIN cannot be used to decrypt the protected entries.

-### 5. **PBKDF2 (Password-Based Key Derivation Function 2)**

-- **What it is**: **PBKDF2** is a key derivation function that uses a password (in this case, the PIN), a salt (a random value), and multiple iterations of a cryptographic hash function to generate a derived key.
-- **Purpose**: It is used to transform the user's **PIN** into a **strong cryptographic key** (in this case, the KEK and KEIV).
-The function also incorporates a salt to prevent precomputed attacks (such as rainbow tables).
-- **How it works**: PBKDF2 uses the user's PIN as input and combines it with a salt derived from hardware identifiers (e.g., ProcessorID) and the random salt from flash storage.
-It runs the hash function (HMAC-SHA256) for 10,000 iterations (or more), producing 352 bits of output: the first 256 bits become the **KEK** and the last 96 bits form the **KEIV**.
-- HMAC-SHA256: Hash-based Message Authentication Code)

-### 6. **ChaCha20Poly1305**

-- **What it is**: **ChaCha20Poly1305** is a **symmetric encryption algorithm** that provides both encryption and authentication in a single operation.

-- **Purpose**: It is used to **encrypt and decrypt data securely**, ensuring both confidentiality and integrity of the data.
-In Trezor, it is used to encrypt the **EDEK** and the protected entries stored in the flash.

-- How it works:

-  - **ChaCha20** is the encryption part, which transforms plaintext data into ciphertext using a key (e.g., KEK or DEK) and an IV (like the KEIV or entry IV).
-  - **Poly1305** is the authentication part, which generates a **tag** (a type of checksum) that ensures the data hasn’t been tampered with.
-The tag is checked during decryption to verify the data's integrity.

-- This ensures that even if an attacker modifies the encrypted data or its associated metadata (like the IV), the decryption process will fail due to a tag mismatch.

 ### Summary of the Workflow:

 - **PIN** with salt → **PBKDF2** → Produces **KEK** and **KEIV**.
 - **KEK** + **KEIV** → **ChaCha20Poly1305** to decrypt **EDEK** → Produces **DEK**.
 - **DEK** is used for encrypting and decrypting sensitive data entries in flash storage.
 - **PVC** verifies whether the correct PIN was used for the entire process.

-#### 3. **HMAC-SHA512 for Password Stretching**

-When encrypting passwords or keys, Trezor uses **HMAC-SHA512** to “stretch” passwords, which makes brute-force attacks more difficult.
-HMAC  adds an extra layer of security when handling cryptographic keys, making it harder for attackers to recover the seed phrase or private keys from device data.

 #### 4. **BIP-32, BIP-39, and BIP-44 Standards**